 D. The Chair is elected by the NCUC membership and is responsible for the overall administration of the Constituency.
 Specific duties include:

-Overseeing the establishment and management of the email lists required by the;
+Overseeing the establishment and management of the email lists required by the Bylaws;

 Arranging meetings and their facilities;